IrvinCrespo/cs-excersice/README.md

 `npm run start`

-After start server, seed-users will be executed and sqlite database will be populated with some rows.
+After start server, seed-users will be executed and sqlite database will be populated with some users.
-You can see users calling endpoint  `GET /users`

-# Endpoints
+## Endpoints

 ### `GET /users`
 Gets all users in db